carbonblack/cb-event-forwarder/README.md

 ### Installation

 To install and configure the cb-event-forwarder, perform these steps as "root" on your target Linux system.
+NOTE: if you plan to use the CD EDR console to configure and control cb-event-forwarder, then you MUST install it on the same system on which CB EDR is installed (in the case of a cluster installer, this means the master node).

 1. Install the CbOpenSource repository if it isn't already present: